 Most sales teams use a CRM database.
 But is it really necessary?

 Businesses, especially small businesses, sometimes feel that they can manage customer relationships effectively without investing in a CRM tool.
-But customer relationship management databases have big benefits for businesses of all sizes.
+However, customer relationship management software databases have big benefits for businesses of all sizes.

 Centralize your data